John Keats: Publication and literary circles

 Although he continued his work and training at Guy's, Keats devoted more and more time to the study of literature, experimenting with verse forms, particularly the sonnet.
 In May 1816, Leigh Hunt agreed to publish the sonnet "O Solitude" in his magazine The Examiner, a leading liberal magazine of the day.
-This was the first appearance of Keats's poetry in print; Charles Cowden Clarke called it his friend's red letter day, first proof that Keats' ambitions were valid.
+This was the first appearance of Keats's poetry in print; Charles Cowden Clarke called it his friend's red letter day, first proof that Keats's ambitions were valid.
 Among his poems of 1816 was To My Brothers.
 That summer, Keats went with Clarke to the seaside town of Margate to write.
 There he began "Calidore" and initiated an era of great letter writing.
 On returning to London, he took lodgings at 8 Dean Street, Southwark, and braced himself to study further for membership of the Royal College of Surgeons.

 In October 1816 Clarke introduced Keats to the influential Leigh Hunt, a close friend of Byron and Shelley.
-Five months later came the publication of Poems, the first volume of Keats's verse, which included "I stood tiptoe" and "Sleep and Poetry," both strongly influenced by Hunt.
+Five months later came the publication of Poems, the first volume of Keats's verse, which included "I stood tiptoe" and "Sleep and Poetry", both strongly influenced by Hunt.
 The book was a critical failure, arousing little interest, although Reynolds reviewed it favourably in The Champion.
 Clarke commented that the book "might have emerged in Timbuctoo."

 Keats's publishers, Charles and James Ollier, felt ashamed of it.
 Keats immediately changed publishers to Taylor and Hessey in Fleet Street.
 Unlike the Olliers, Keats's new publishers were enthusiastic about his work.
 Within a month of the publication of Poems they were planning a new Keats volume and had paid him an advance.
 Hessey became a steady friend to Keats and made the company's rooms available for young writers to meet.
 Their publishing lists came to include Coleridge, Hazlitt, Clare, Hogg, Carlyle and Charles Lamb.